In order to be able to run AirMessage properly, you will need:

 You will have to allow AirMessage automation access in order to send messages.
 You will be prompted when first running the software, though if you previously rejected this permission, you can re-enable it later under System Preferences > Security & Privacy > Privacy > Accessibility.

-If you are on macOS Mojave 10.14 or above, you be prompted to allow to allow AirMessage to read your messages.
+If you are on macOS Mojave 10.14 or above, you will be prompted to allow to allow AirMessage to read your messages.
 Under System Preferences > Security & Privacy > Privacy > Full Disk Access, add AirMessage.
 AirMessage will not read any data other than your Messages data.

 As AirMessage functions as a server on your Mac, it will need to be available all the time in order to send and receive messages.
 For this reason, you will have to disable sleep settings on your Mac.
 Navigate to System Preferences > Energy Saver to change this setting.